Rita-Ighoyiwi/Lita-Capstone-project/README.md

 - Use of Excel Formulas to calculate the following metrics.
    - Average Sales per product.
    - Total Revenue By Product.
-   - top-selling products
+   - Top-selling products
-   -  regional performannce
+   - Regional performannce
    - Interactive charts and Slicers

  ### Data Analysis
  ---